Geniken/GreenCusines/README.md

 # Code Example

+    private func randomImage() -> UIImage {
+        let randomBackground = Int(arc4random_uniform(UInt32(randomizedImages.count)))

+        let randomImageBackground = UIImage(named:randomizedImages[randomBackground])

+        return randomImageBackground!
+    }

+    override func viewWillAppear(_ animated: Bool) {

+        let imageView = UIImageView(image: randomImage())
+        self.tableView.backgroundView = imageView
+        imageView.alpha = 0.8
+        imageView.clipsToBounds = true
+        imageView.contentMode = .scaleAspectFill

+    }

 # Features

-# Search
-allows user to search based on any food group or ingredient and have a comprehensive list of recipes populate.

-# Filters
+## Search/Filter
-allows user to filter their search based on their dietary restrictions ensuring a more fluid and dynamic approach to the search.
+Allows user to search based on any food group or ingredient and have a comprehensive list of recipes populate and allows user to filter their search based on their dietary restrictions ensuring a more fluid and dynamic approach to the search.
 Coming soon in beta 2.1

-# Instructions
+## Instructions
-allows user to navigate to a page where they can see the full list of ingredients and also navigate to the source site for the recipe instructions.
+Allows user to navigate to a page where they can see the full list of ingredients and also navigate to the source site for the recipe instructions.

+## Aesthetics
+Added a loading animation for the searchbar, created a random background generator for the initial tableview controller.